Weight Annotation in Information Extraction: Fundamental Properties

 It remains to show that $\K_{\min}$ is isomorphic to $\B$.
 To this end, let $\morphtob: \K_{\min} \to \B$ be the bijection

 It is straightforward to verify that $\morphtob$ is indeed a semiring isomorphism. \end{proof} It follows directly that $\K_{\min}$ is a positive semiring.

-\begin{lemma} Let $\K$ be a bipotent semiring such that $a \srtimes b = \srone$ implies that $a = b = \srone$.
-Then a string relation $R$ is selectable by $\K$-annotators if and only if it is selectable by $\K_{\min}$-annotators. \end{lemma} \begin{proof} Every $\K_{min}$-annotator is also a $\K$-annotator.
+\begin{lem} Let $\K$ be a bipotent semiring such that $a \srtimes b = \srone$ implies that $a = b = \srone$.
+Then a string relation $R$ is selectable by $\K$-annotators if and only if it is selectable by $\K_{\min}$-annotators. \end{lem} \begin{proof} Every $\K_{\min}$-annotator is also a $\K$-annotator.
 Therefore, we only have to show that every string relation selectable by $\K$-annotators is also selectable by $\K_{\min}$-annotators.

 Let $A$ be a $\K_{\min}$-weighted \vset-automaton and $R$ be selectable by $\K$-annotators.
 We have to show that $\sigma^R_{x_1,\dots,x_k}\repspnrk{A}{\K_{\min}}$ is definable by a $\K_{\min}$-weighted \vset-automaton.
 Let $\doc \in \docs$ be a document.